We’re here to help.

 Criteria #5: Enabling Flexible Access

-In dynamic, fast-paced markets of service providers, customers increasingly favor flexible entry and exit.
+In dynamic, fast-paced markets, customers increasingly favor flexible entry and exit.

-It helps organizations reduce risk against entanglement into pricey archaic products.
+It helps organizations reduce the risk of being locked into pricey, outdated products.

-Your billing solution should have the IoT know-how to provide fine-grained transaction models that will boost expediency and appeal to your offering.
+Your billing solution should have the IoT know-how to provide fine-grained transaction models that appeal to your offering.

-With the right billing system, there’s no threat of possible cannibalization or revenue leaks from the loss of up-front purchases.
+With the right billing system, there’s no threat of revenue leakage from losing up-front purchases, because your users are incentived to remain loyal.

 Value is always aligned with cost, strengthening relationships and promoting recurring revenue.